porsche-design-system/porsche-design-system/packages/storefront/src/pages/styles/border.md

 - Use the small border-radius for all interactive elements (e.g. Buttons).
 - Icons should be designed with a 2px border-radius when feasible.

-#### Don’t:
+#### Don't:

-- Don’t use other border-radius than the defined tokens.
+- Don't use other border-radius than the defined tokens.
-- Don’t use a border-radius when an element touches the side of a parent element or the browser.
+- Don't use a border-radius when an element touches the side of a parent element or the browser.

 ### Border-Width

 Standardized stroke-widths are used for all components for a consistent appearance.

-#### Don’t
+#### Don't

 - Use borders to create a minimalistic interface.
 Use other than the defined stroke widths.